freqtrade/berlinguyinca-trading-strategies/README.md

 ## Backtesting Results

+At this stage I have only Backtesting Resuts, I will post real results for each strategy, as I generate data.
+This should take about a month for a some realistic samples.

 ### Simple:

 2018-05-01 21:37:18,094 - freqtrade.optimize.backtesting - INFO - Measuring data from 2018-04-12T04:40:00+00:00 up to 2018-05-02T04:30:00+00:00 (19 days)..